jxnl/blog/docs/writing/posts/advice.md

 ## How to Be Good at Many Things

 I think too many people reading this are mostly pursuing intellectual activities, but I'm mostly gonna focus on using analogies of personal physical fitness to describe how I think about this kind of stuff.

 In the beginning, you're gonna have a noob gains, just an act of practicing is going to be enough to make improvements.
 You're gonna be so weak and out of shape that if you wait, it's gonna be cardio, and if you run, you're gonna get stronger.
 And it's gonna be months or years of seeing progress just by showing up every day and doing anything.
 You're just gonna be making progress.
 Maybe you're also "gifted" and so things come easier to you, but there's gonna be a time when things change.

 ### Cost of Being a Champion

 The story I tell myself is one where Travis Stevens talks about what it takes to be a judo champion.
 Something along the lines of "You think you want to be a champion until you meet someone who truly knows they want to be a champion."
 Replace "champion" with "comedian," "boxer," "founder," and so on.

-Do you realize what it takes to be a judo champion?
+!!! warn "Do you realize what it takes to be a judo champion?"

     You need to sacrifice relationships, break some fingers, go through an ACL tear, and even get a concussion before fighting for the Olympics.
 You have to endure injuries and wonder if your career is over.
 You have to get the flu right before nationals and fight through it.
 And if you lose, you have to refrain from making excuses.
-That's incredibly challenging.
-It's perfectly acceptable to choose not to pursue that path.
+That's incredibly challenging, and it's perfectly acceptable to choose not to pursue that path.

 ### Love Plateaus

 Once you start hitting a plateau, can you just start thinking about progressive overload and making sure what you're doing is facing difficulty at some consistent rate, but ultimately this is just to get you over and through some of these spots.
 At some point in the future, how much better you get will just be a function of how badly you want it and how much you enjoy the act.

+!!! note "How to identify the champ"

+    I remember that video where they were asking this Olympic weightlifter what matters more talent or hard work.
+And he said something along the lines of.
+"At the national level, everyone is talented, but when you by the time you go to the olympics hard work is the only thing that matters, there are many injuries and challenges, and the people who get it are the people who want it the most"

 ### On Season and Off Season